PSBP-Library/psbp-library.github.io/introduction.md

 Note that they should be referred to as a *program specifications* instead.

+Correspondingly, by abuse of notation, *program specification implementations* are referred to as *program implementations*.

+Note that they should be referred to as a *programs* instead.

+This abuse of notation greatly simplifies the content of the course.

 By the way, sorry for overloading the word "program".

 The course uses the word "code" for an artifact that is produced by a programmer.